 Floors come in a myriad of choices, but tile remains an attractive choice among homeowners.
 Unlike hardwood floors, tile floors are durable, waterproof, easy to install and available in an array of styles.
 Most importantly, they don’t require as much maintenance as carpets do.
 However, if you want your tile floors looking like new for years, you should know how to clean them properly.
-Below are the best ways to clean tile floors, whether they are ceramic, vinyl or stone.
+Below are the best ways to clean tile floors.

 Best Tile Floor Cleaners